grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [BlueprintAPI](https://dev.epicgames.com/documentation/en-us/unreal-engine/BlueprintAPI?application_version=5.0)
  * [blueprints only example](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprints-only-example?application_version=5.0)
  * [blueprints visual scripting editor user interace for data only blueprints in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprints-visual-scripting-editor-user-interace-for-data-only-blueprints-in-unreal-engine?application_version=5.0)
+   * Data-Only Blueprint is a Blueprint Class that contains only the code, variables, and components inherited from its parent
+   * These are essentially a replacement for archetypes
+   * allow those inherited properties to be tweaked and modified, but no new elements can be added
+   * can be converted to class blueprint
  * [blueprints visual scripting editor user interface for blueprint interfaces in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprints-visual-scripting-editor-user-interface-for-blueprint-interfaces-in-unreal-engine?application_version=5.0)
+   * Blueprint Interface is a collection of one or more functions - name only, no implementation
+   * Editor UI is similar to that of a Blueprint Class Editor UI
  * [blueprints visual scripting editor user interface for level blueprints in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprints-visual-scripting-editor-user-interface-for-level-blueprints-in-unreal-engine?application_version=5.0)
+   * Level Blueprint is a specialized type of Blueprint that acts as a level-wide global event graph
  * [blueprints visual scripting editor user interface for macro libraries in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprints-visual-scripting-editor-user-interface-for-macro-libraries-in-unreal-engine?application_version=5.0)
+   * Blueprint Macro Library is a container that holds a collection of Macros or self-contained graphs that can be placed as nodes in other Blueprints
+   * Macros are shared among all graphs that reference them, but they are auto-expanded into graphs
+   * changes to a Macro are only reflected in graphs that reference that Macro when the Blueprint containing those graphs is recompiled
  * [blueprints visual scripting in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprints-visual-scripting-in-unreal-engine?application_version=5.0)
+   * Blueprint Visual Scripting system in Unreal Engine is a complete gameplay scripting system
+   * used to define object-oriented (OO) classes or objects in the engine
+   * General Scripting
+   * Building Blueprints
+   * Blueprint Communication
+   * Blueprints Technical Guide
+   * Blueprint Best Practices
+   * Blueprint Namespaces
+   * Anatomy of a Blueprint
+   * Blueprint Debugger
+   * Introduction to Blueprints
  * [blueprints visual scripting user interface for blueprint classes in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprints-visual-scripting-user-interface-for-blueprint-classes-in-unreal-engine?application_version=5.0)
+   * Default Visible UI Components: Menu/Toolbar/Components/My Blueprint/Graph Editor/Details panel
+   * Available in the Window Menu: Debug/Compiler Results/Find Results/Viewport
  * [broadcast esports hype chamber sample with motion graphics in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/broadcast-esports-hype-chamber-sample-with-motion-graphics-in-unreal-engine?application_version=5.0)
  * [build configuration for unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/build-configuration-for-unreal-engine?application_version=5.0)
  * [build configurations reference for unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/build-configurations-reference-for-unreal-engine?application_version=5.0)